 Sometimes, it feels awkward to take pictures of the grocery section.
 But it’s important to have an idea of what’s available in case you have an immediate need.
 Like those packages with mixed cereals.
 Those are most definitely a need.
 I remember begging my mom to buy those for me as a child.
 But she wouldn’t because she knew I wouldn’t eat every single flavor that comes in the pack.

-There are plenty of milks, juices, and electrolytes available.
+There is plenty of milk along with juices, and electrolytes.

 You can “Leggo your Eggo” in the toaster back in the cabin.
 But they won’t be Mickey-shaped.

 Thankfully, you can pick up a few Mickey bars in the freezer section.